reposense/RepoSense/docs/dg/learningBasics.md

 <box type="warning" seamless>

-Depending on what you have already known and what you would like to work on (backend or frontend), you may find certain sections irrelevant to you and you can skip them accordingly.
+Depending on what you know already and what you would like to work on (i.e., backend or frontend), you may find certain sections irrelevant to you and you can skip them accordingly.
 </box>

 ## Backend